basiliscos/syncspirit/README.md

 [![asciicast](https://asciinema.org/a/474217.svg)](https://asciinema.org/a/474217)

 i.e. it records some peer, adds a folder, then shares the folder with the peer device, connects to the peer and downloads all files into `/tmp/my_dir/data` .
-The peer device Currently can be only [syncthing](https://syncthing.net).
+The peer device currently can be only [syncthing](https://syncthing.net).
 Then `syncspirit` either exits after 2 minutes of inactivity or when you press `ctrl+c`.
 The output is successful, because I previousy authorized this device with [syncthing](https://syncthing.net) web interface, and shared the folder with this device